maxant/kafka-data-consistency/README.md

 - add context of "partner" to filter on websocket server side
 - finish build and run scripts
 - dockerize ui, tasks, claims, web
-- add image for neo4j, orientdb, ES, kibana?
+- add image for neo4j, orientdb, kibana?

-create => 1x createTask, 1xCreateRelationShips

-hmmm think transactions. need to think how not to lose call to websocket when writing to neo4j or orientdb.

-- ES
+- set memory to be lower for ES inside kibana?
-  - set index types in ES?
+- still need to think about transaction when writing to own DB and informing UI that a change took place. maybe use CDC?
 - UI
+  - fix tests. add date and reserve as float
   - use resolver to avoid async code => except eg using an observable for updating server auto complete
       - example with addresses from post.ch
   - add claim page to view details of a claim